 - 200.1 This Part of the Code describes how the conceptual framework contained in Part A applies in certain situations to Members in Public Practice.
-This Part does not describe all of the circumstances and relationships that could be encountered by a Member in Public Practice that create or may create threats to compliance with the fundamental principles.
-Therefore, the Member in Public Practice is encouraged to be alert for such circumstances and relationships. - 200.2 A Member in Public Practice shall not knowingly engage in any business, occupation, or activity that impairs or might impair integrity, objectivity or the good reputation of the profession and as a result would be incompatible with the fundamental principles. - AUST200.2.1 The simultaneous engagement in another business, occupation or activity unrelated to the provision of Professional Services to Clients which has the effect of not allowing the Member in Public Practice, to properly conduct the practice in accordance with the fundamental principles of this Code and is inconsistent and/or incompatible with the practice of public accountancy. - AUST200.2.2 A business, occupation or activity is inconsistent and incompatible with the provision of Professional Services to Clients when it: - (a) Creates or would create conflict of interest with existing Clients; - (b) Impairs or would impair integrity, objectivity or Independence in providing Professional Services to Clients; - (c) Impairs or would impair to a material extent the ability to provide Professional Services to the general public; - (d) Impairs or would impair the good reputation of the profession.
+This Part does not describe all of the circumstances and relationships that could be encountered by a Member in Public Practice is encouraged to be alert for such circumstances and relationships. - 200.2 A Member in Public Practice shall not knowingly engage in any business, occupation, or activity that impairs or might impair integrity, objectivity or the good reputation of the profession and as a result would be incompatible with the fundamental principles.

+AUST200.2.1 The simultaneous engagement in another business, occupation or activity unrelated to the provision of Professional Services to Clients which has the effect of not allowing the Member in Public Practice to properly conduct the practice in accordance with the fundamental principles of this Code and is inconsistent and/or incompatible with the practice of public accountancy.